Darren Sarisky

 While some versions of hermeneutics unsettle engagements with the divine, might an appropriately formulated version of the ideas ultimately enrich our understanding of how spiritual information is interpreted?
 This research effort hypothesizes that it is possible to marry divine transcendence to the insights of hermeneutics.
 The project will test this supposition in two ways: (1) by locating tensions between divine transcendence and hermeneutical thought in recent discussions, and (2) by beginning to develop constructive proposals unencumbered by such tensions.

 The project leader will convene a research group of international collaborators who have established themselves at the leading edge of this discussion.
 The primary investigator and his seven research group members will gather in-person for two symposia and six supplementary virtual workshops.
-The main academic output of this project will be an edited book that collects revised versions of the best papers from these discussions.
+The main academic output of this project will be a special issue of a journal that brings together the papers from the discussions.
 This output will be complemented by the project’s public outreach efforts and three course syllabi, all of which will make the major findings of the project accessible to a broader audience.